wandb/terraform-aws-wandb/README.md

 ### A note on updating EKS cluster version

 Users can update the EKS cluster version to the latest version offered by AWS.
 This can be done using the environment variable `eks_cluster_version`.
 Note that, cluster and nodegroup version updates can only be done in increments of one version at a time.
-For example, if your current cluster version is `1.21` and the latest version available is `1.24` - you'd need to first update `1.21` to `1.22`, run `terraform apply`, then upgrade to `1.23`, run `tf apply` and finally to `1.24`, run `tf apply`.
+For example, if your current cluster version is `1.21` and the latest version available is `1.24` - you'd need to:

+- Update `1.21` to `1.22`, run `terraform apply`,
+- then upgrade to `1.23`, run `tf apply` and
+- finally to `1.24`, run `tf apply`.

 You will not be able to upgrade directly from `1.21` to `1.24`.

 <!-- BEGIN_TF_DOCS -->